Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Related Work

-However, these transfer learning methods may struggle to cope with real-world emerging diseases.
-Firstly, emerging diseases often come with extremely limited data.
-Moreover, when using EMR datasets from different domains, the shared features between different diseases or prediction tasks are limited, often comprising only a small portion of all features.
-Migrating only these shared features results not only in the loss of a significant amount of information from the source domain but also in inconsistent initiation levels between shared and private features during target domain model training, leading to model learning bias and deviation~\cite{seah2011healing,zhu2023m3fair}.
-In addition, to enhance the clinical applicability on emerging diseases, models need to be capable of learning domain-invariant representations for different target tasks, rather than acquiring fixed information from the source domain.
+However, existing transfer learning approaches face significant challenges when applied to emerging diseases.
+First, the extreme scarcity of data in emerging disease scenarios poses a fundamental challenge.
+Second, when utilizing EMR datasets from different domains, the overlap in features between different diseases or prediction tasks is often minimal, representing only a small subset of all features.
+The selective transfer of these shared features results in substantial information loss from the source domain and creates inconsistent initialization levels between shared and private features during target domain model training, leading to learning bias and model deviation~\cite{seah2011healing,zhu2023m3fair}.
+Furthermore, to enhance clinical applicability for emerging diseases, models must develop the capability to learn domain-invariant representations adaptable to various target tasks, rather than merely acquiring fixed information from the source domain.